The dark sector of the Universe as a scalar field in Horndeski Gravity: Stability Conditions for the Model

 Next we write the equations of the parameters of scalar and tensor perturbations expressed in \eqref{eqcs2}, \eqref{eqcT} and \eqref{eqqs} in terms of the new $w_i$ of the model.
 In doing this, we examine the stability of the solutions obtained for the model, investigating the square of the velocities of the scalar and tensor perturbations, in addition to the kinetic energy associated with the scalar $Q_S$ and tensor $Q_T$ perturbations.
 Thus, for consistent dynamics, free of Laplacian and ghost instabilities for the scalar and tensor modes, the following conditions must be satisfied,

 In this way, we analyze the evolutions of \eqref{eqcs2}, \eqref{eqqs} and \eqref{eqcT} as a function of redshift for the background solution given by the model of the equations \eqref{eqmodel}.
 In Fig. \ref{PLOcSQS}, we evolve the propagation velocity (left panel) and kinetic energy (right panel) associated with the scalar perturbations.
 In the figures in this section, we use the best fit results for the combination CC$+$BAO$+$SH$0$ES data.
 For $Q_{s}$, the stability conditions are satisfied throughout the evaluated interval, showing that the solutions obtained for the model are free of ghost instabilities.
 When we investigate the behavior of $c_{S}$, the behavior of the curves admits Laplacian stability within the analyzed redshift range $0<z<5000$ (This upper bound redshift is far beyond typical astronomical observations).
-The curves remain above zero for both case: the scalar field playing the role of dark energy (dashed black line) and dark matter (dotted gray line).
-In particular, in both cases we note that at a moment in late time Universe the curve approaches zero, to $z \approx 2$ for the scalar field as dark matter and $z \approx 12$ for dark energy, but any case does not violate stability.
+As we can see in the highlighted boxes in Fig. \ref{grafcS}, The curves remain above zero for both case: the scalar field playing the role of dark energy (dashed black line) and dark matter (dotted blue line).
 This is precisely the regime where the Horndeski gravity is completely safe, as shown in the extension of the theory presented in Ref.~\cite{Gleyzes:2014dya}.
+In particular, in both cases we observe that at a certain late time epoch the sound-speed squared approaches zero, reaching $c_{s}^{2} \approx 7.8\times 10^{-3}$ at $z \approx 2.4$ for the scalar field as dark matter and $c_{s}^{2} = 1.9 \times 10^{-4}$ at $z \approx 30.5$ for dark energy.
+The regime of reduced speed of sound is confined to a short finite redshift interval for both cases.

+It is important to highlight that, in Horndeski theories, cubic-order interaction terms in scalar perturbations contain inverse powers of the speed of sound $c_{s}$.
+Then, when $c_{s}<<1$, these terms can become dominant, calling into question the validity of perturbative analysis based solely on the quadratic Lagrangian.
+Thus, even if the speed of sound is non-zero, a very small $c_{s}$ can significantly reduce the effective field theory (EFT) limit and may lead to the breaking of perturbative unitarity for the EFT of cosmological perturbations~\cite{de2011generalized, pirtskhalava2015weakly, santoni2018behind}.
+To explore this issue, we can perform a preliminary analysis to verify the effects of a specific cubic term $G_{3}(X,\phi) = a_{1}X e^{\lambda\phi} + a_{2}X^{2} e^{2\lambda\phi}$~\cite{PhysRevD.98.064038} on equations \eqref{eqJ} and \eqref{eqPf}, in the intermediate energy regime,

+where in this approximation we kept up to quadratic terms in $\dot{\phi}(t)$.
+For this scenario, using the same parameter values as in the dark energy case Fig. \ref{PLOcSQS}, we compute the resulting squared speed of sound $c_s^{2}$.
+The results with the contribution of $G_{3}(X,\phi)$ are shown in Fig. \ref{grafcSG3}.
+We find that for sufficiently small value of the parameter $a_{1}$ derived from $G_{3}(X,\phi)$, the square of the speed of sound remains positive, as can be seen in the inset of the figure.

+This is an approximate view of the issue aforementioned.
+We believe that further considerations should be addressed everywhere.